 While like we stated the Chevy 6.0 Vortec is an incredibly strong and stout engine, there are some supporting mods that can be made to help increase its reliability and longevity while modded.
 Pistons and rods can both be upgraded to stronger forged versions, but it’s not necessary until the 800-900+ hp mark.

 Upgraded valve springs are also a solid option when forced induction gets added.
-Head studs and head gaskets are a good idea for anyone running high amounts of boost through their Vortec 6000.
+Head studs and head gaskets are a good idea for anyone running high amounts of boost.
 Radiators are also good things to upgrade, especially if you plan on doing a lot of towing.

-Throttle bodies are also a good thing to upgrade on the Vortec 6000.
+Throttle bodies are also a good thing to upgrade.
 They will allow more air to enter into the engine, and are a must on any serious builds.

 - Long-Tube Headers & Exhaust